Wilderness Torah is at the forefront of a movement to revitalize Jewish life by reconnecting Jewish tradition to nature, and so much more…

 Make a contribution today

 Wilderness Torah is transforming Jewish education.
 At a time when “nature-deficit disorder” is becoming all too real and when classroom Judaism is no longer cutting it for our kids, Wilderness Torah employs pedagogical tools that inspire young minds, awaken curiosity, and take youth on a journey that gets them excited about Judaism and nature.
 B’naiture is revolutionizing the Bar/Bat Mitzvah, meeting youth in this critical life stage by giving them tools for self-reliance, awakening Jewish tradition, and providing appropriate spiritual and physical challenges.
-B’hootz is setting a new standard for Sunday school – in the forest!
-B’hootz more than doubled in size this year, now serving more than 30 youth ages 5-10; B’naiture is fully enrolled with nearly 20 youth this fall.
+B’hootz is setting a new standard for Sunday school—in the forest!
+B’hootz more than doubled in size this year, now serving more than 30 youth ages 5–10; B’naiture is fully enrolled with over 40 youth in fall 2013.

 Without solicitation, Wilderness Torah is being summoned by synagogues, JCCs, and Jewish Day Schools from across the Bay Area to provide experiential, nature-based programs for young adults, children and families.
 This year alone, we have initiated new partnerships with four synagogues, three Day Schools, three JCCs, and one Midrasha teen program.

 Wilderness Torah regularly receives requests from across the U.S. and around the world, including from Israel, England, and Australia, to create Wilderness Torah programs in other communities.
 Having proven concept on its innovative festivals, leadership model, and youth programs, Wilderness Torah is planning to scale its programs by developing curricula and a young-adult leadership training program to bring this model to communities across the Jewish world.